epogrebnyak/econometrics-navigator/README.md

 ## What is it?

-*Econometrics Navigator* is a open source guide to econometrics.
+*Econometrics Navigator* is an open source guide to econometrics.

 It is now at skeleton and first examples stage.